hyunsikjeong/ichika-janken-auto/README.md

 ## How to set a schedule

-You can use this code to do janken automatically everyday, with a scheduler like:
+You can use this code everyday with a scheduler like:

 - [cron](https://en.wikipedia.org/wiki/Cron)
 - [Windows Task Scheduler](https://en.wikipedia.org/wiki/Windows_Task_Scheduler)